 There are five main types of dog brushes: bristle- pin- slicker- rake and the mighty mitt.
 Some websites say that there are only four, but we can’t forget the grooming mitt, invaluable for short-haired dog brushing.

 Are used on short-haired, smooth-coated dogs that shed frequently.
 Their clusters of tightly-packed natural bristles will remove loose hair and stimulate the skin.

 Bristle brushes can be used on breeds such as Pugs, Italian Greyhounds, Jack Russell Terriers, and Boston Terriers.

 Have fine, short wires close together on a flat surface.
 They are used on medium-to-long-haired or curly-haired dogs to remove mats.
-Slicker brushes are used on many dog breeds, including Golden Retrievers, Yorkshire Terriers, Cocker Spaniels, and St. Bernards.
-Longer-haired dogs are more likely to develop mats which will need to be removed.
+Slicker brushes are used on many dog breeds.
+These include Golden Retrievers, Yorkshire Terriers, Cocker Spaniels, and St. Bernards.
+Longer-haired dogs are more likely to develop mats that will need to be removed.

 A shedding rake helps reduce topcoat and the undercoat on many dogs and cats breeds.
 Coat shedding can trigger allergies for people intolerance to pet hair.
-Regular combing with this de-shedder will greatly reduce loose or dead hair from the coat and makes your pet more comfortable, especially on those hot days.
+Regular combing with this de-shedder will greatly reduce loose or dead hair from the coat.
+Makes your pet more comfortable, especially on those hot days.